micmejia/bible-dump/AMPC/Genesis/Gen 16.md

-And Hagar bore Abram a son, and Abram called the name of his son whom Hagar bore [^d]Ishmael.
+And Hagar bore Abram a son, and Abram called the name of his son whom Hagar bore Ishmael.